 You may find that throughout the time frame prior to trial that motions are being filed.
 Motions may be filed by either party.
-If you are served with a motion in your adversary proceeding, please be advised that you are required to file your opposition or response with the Court and serve your response to the creditor's attorney not more than fifteen (15) days after you have received the motion and, in no event, not later than five (5) business days prior to the date set for the hearing on the motion.
+If you are served with a motion in your adversary proceeding, please be advised that you are required to file your opposition or response with the Court and serve your response to the creditor's attorney no later than fourteen (14) days preceding the hearing date for the motion.
 (Fed.R.Bankr.P.
-9013 and Local Rule 9014) Make sure that you provide counsel with a copy of your response.
+9013 and Local Rule 9014).
+Make sure that you provide counsel with a copy of your response.

 When you get to Court, you are basically going to supplement what is in your opposition or your motion so the Court can make a well-informed analysis of the situation and then deliver an appropriate decision.
 Please note that when you are in front of the Court, your time is limited.
 Generally, a motion is limited to approximately five minutes for both sides.
-It is the feeling of all judges in our district that if all motions and oppositions are well-drafted and timely filed, there is no reason to spend lengthy periods with oral argument.
+It is the feeling of all four judges in our district that if all motions and oppositions are well-drafted and timely filed, there is no reason to spend lengthy periods with oral argument.
 Therefore, you will be expected to come in to court, make a brief presentation and then sit down.